Pioneer-Centre-for-AI/p1-compute-documentation/README.md

 ## Online Documentation

-The documentation is also available online at:
+The latest release of the documentation is also available online at:
 <https://pioneer-centre-for-ai.github.io/p1-compute-documentation/>